Egyptian Armoured Corps: October War

 The Artillery Corps bombarded the Bar Lev Line fortifications at the beginning of the October War.
 Supporting Infantry stormed the east bank of Suez Canal engaging Israel Defense Force personnel.
 Israeli reservist armoured forces began engaging the Egyptian forces, but were engaged by anti-tank squadrons using the AT-3 Sagger wire-guided anti-tank missiles.
 Israeli armoured units lost approximately 270-300 of 400 tanks to these anti-Tank Squadrons.

 Egyptian Infantry seised a number of strongpoints along the Bar Lev Line in a series of battles.
 On October 7, Egyptian Armoured units of the 2nd and 3rd Armies and Port Said Sector passed over the bridgeheads made by pontoons constructed by the Egyptian Combat Engineers and entered combat with the Infantry formations in several battles such as Battle of Firdan alongside the 2nd Infantry Division and the heavy Armoured battles of El Qantarah alongside the 18th Infantry Division.

 The Armoured Corps's most notable action throughout the war was the advance of the 12th Brigade of the 4th Armoured Division 22 kilometres deep into Sinai.

+In the second half of 1984, General Dynamics received a $150 million contract to build a new tank plant in Egypt.
+It was to be called Factory 200, and to be located in Abu Zaabal, an industrial suburb north of Cairo.
+It initially overhauled U.S. M60 tanks and M88 Recovery Vehicles.
+M1 Abrams production commenced in 1992.
+It is now called the Armoured Production and Repair Factory.